← All services

 AI Operations

-Built and run in production: AIOS is the AI operations system I built for my own consulting practice.
-It routes tasks across Claude, local models (Ollama), and GitHub Copilot based on cost and capability.
-Every task is logged with billing attribution — I can answer “what did AI cost this week” at any time.
+Built and run in production: AIOS is the AI operations system built for this consulting practice: routing tasks across Claude, Ollama, and GitHub Copilot based on cost and capability, with every run logged with billing attribution.
 The system maintains over 50 specialized agent personas.
 Every client implementation is an adapted version of this architecture, not a theoretical framework.

-• ✅ Corporate L&D departments and post-secondary institutions deploying AI into learning environments — where governance, accountability, and pedagogical integrity questions carry additional weight beyond a typical AI deployment.
+• Your corporate L&D or post-secondary institution is deploying AI into learning environments where governance, accountability, and pedagogical integrity carry additional weight.

-• ✅ National brands where marketing, comms, and product teams have adopted AI tools without a governance layer — no audit trail, no cost attribution by team or project, and no documentation that legal and finance can work from.
+• Your marketing, comms, and product teams have adopted AI tools without a governance layer: no audit trail, no cost attribution by team or project, and no documentation that legal and finance can work from.

-• ✅ Organizations that have received an AI strategy report and are now trying to implement it but don’t have the technical depth to build the infrastructure layer themselves.
+• You have received an AI strategy report and now need the technical depth to build the infrastructure layer the report describes.

-• ❌ Organizations at the “should we try AI?” stage.
+• You are still at the “should we try AI?” stage.
 This work assumes adoption has happened or is imminently decided.
-For pre-adoption strategy, book a discovery call first — the engagement scope is different.
+For pre-adoption strategy, book a discovery call.
+The engagement scope is different.

-• ❌ AI implementations that are purely a vendor integration — plugging in a single product API with no routing, governance, or multi-model architecture required.
-That’s a development task, not an AI ops engagement.
+• Your implementation is a single vendor integration, plugging in one product API with no routing, governance, or multi-model architecture required.
+That is a development task, not an AI ops engagement.

 Routing architecture